History of the Jews in Myanmar: History

 In the early part of the twentieth century, various minority groups began to work toward establishing some autonomy, including the Karen people, who were indigenous to the territory.
 The Burmese were working toward nationalism; they had been later migrants from China in ancient times.

 With the Japanese invasion in 1942, many Jews fled to India, as their British alliances made the Japanese hostile to them.
 Though the Japanese were allies of the Nazis, they did not have any particular antipathy towards the Jews.
 At the same time, they viewed the local Jews with suspicion as a pro-British and a "European" group.

 In the drive for independence, the Burmese majority worked to dispossess and defeat the minority groups and strictly limited their rights in the new government.

 Burma was the first Asian nation to recognize Israel, and it maintains diplomatic relations with the Jewish state.
 Israel opened its first Diplomatic mission in Yangon in 1953, and in 1957 it became an embassy.
 Both nations shared a Socialist outlook in their early years and held extensive contacts between their respective leaders.

 Following nationalization of businesses in 1964, the remaining Jewish community suffered further decline.
 Beth El closed.
 Most members moved to other countries.
 The country's last rabbi left in 1969.

 Since the late 20th century, some of the Mizo people, who are ethnically descended from Tibet and live in the north of Burma, on the Indian border, have identified as Jews.
 They have taken on the belief that they descend from the lost tribe of Manasseh, based on certain traditions that are similar to those of Judaism.
 Some have converted to Judaism and immigrated to Israel.
-Their settlers in Israel have embraced Orthodox Judaism (they had to convert to Orthodoxy to be considered citizens) and have been settled in Judea, Samaria, and Gush Katif.
+Their settlers in Israel have embraced Orthodox Judaism (they had to convert to Orthodoxy to be considered citizens) and have been settled in the West Bank and Gush Katif.
 They are known as the Bnei Menashe.